pythonbrad/qwasar-learning/README.md

 **AWS Certificate Manager**

-At this point, I was already holding a domain name and using it for a professional purpose.
-Then, I created a subdomain for my qwasar learning.
+At this point, I was already holding a domain name and using it for a another purpose.
+Then, I created a subdomain to continue in my qwasar learning.
 I requested a ACME public certificate on AWS certificate manager.
-It tooks 26 hours, 72 hours was the limit, then i think is ok.
+It tooks 26 hours, 72 hours was the limit, then i think it is ok.

 **AWS Load Balancer**